MisterVitaliy/dotfiles/README.md

   * Bunch of fancy aliases and scripts at `.aliasrc`
   * Customized colorful bash prompt at `.bash_prompt`

-## Installing
+## Install
 ```
 git clone https://github.com/MisterVitaliy/dotfiles
 cd dotfiles
 make dotfiles
 ```
 Sctipt instead of moving all files to home directory create symlinks.
-**CAUTION: installation of this dotfiles will remove your files with configs without ability to restore it**
+**CAUTION: installation of this dotfiles will remove your configs without ability to restore it!**

-Additionally ypu need to write `:PlugInstall` inside **vim** to install all shiny plugins
+Additionally you need to write `:PlugInstall` inside **vim** to install all shiny plugins
 ![Configured vim](/../screenshots/screenshots/vim.png "Configured VIM in action")

 *`make help` can be used to find other options*